tshearm/PostFire-Tree-Mortality/README.md

 R code for post-fire tree mortality analyses

 # Disclaimer
-This code was used in the analysis of post-fire tree mortality in the manuscript "Predictive accuracy of post-fire conifer death declines over time in models based on crown and bole injury " currently in minor revisions for the journal Ecological Applications.
+This code was used in the analysis of post-fire tree mortality in the manuscript "Predictive accuracy of post-fire conifer death declines over time in models based on crown and bole injury " currently accepted in the journal Ecological Applications.
 I am sure there is a more efficient way to code these analyses and in the future I hope to update it with better code.
 For now, this is exactly what was used in the paper.
 I have added comments throughout the code to help anyone make sense of what I did but feel free to send a message if you have any qustions.

 The code is free to use for anyone.
 Suggestions for improvements are always welcome.
 Contact tshearman@talltimbers.org for any questions/comments.